The following is a brief list of locations where StableCrete™ has been applied. Contact us for more information.

 Owner Dooley & Mack Contractors, Richard Jones (914) 921-4636

 Contractor Harvard Jolly Clees Toppe, St. Petersburg, Florida

-Use Application to entire concrete slab floor at cool down stage of hydration to prevent ground water vapor from transfer through slab prior to installation of a rubber floor system on completion of job.
+Use: Application to entire concrete slab floor at the cool down stage of hydration to prevent groundwater vapor from transfer through slab before installation of a rubber floor system on completion of the job.
 80,000 square feet in initial pour without a single crack, followed by flooring installation after ASTM 2170 confirmed a relative humidity of less than 70% in the concrete matrix.